Bill Fishbein

 Coffee Exchange's history began in 1977 as the heart of Providence Rhode Island's premier cookware store at the time, Cooks Connection.
 Coffee Exchange opened its own doors in 1984, as a small batch coffee roaster and has provided the expanding local and global neighborhoods with affordable fresh roasted sustainable coffee.All of Coffee Exchange's Green Coffee purchases support environmental sustainability by promoting organic agricultural practices and honest wages for farmers through fair trade pricing.
 All our decafs are Water Processed (using no chemicals).Coffee Exchange is the original home of two important coffee--focused non-profit organizations founded by Bill Fishbein: Coffee Kids, founded in 1988 and The Coffee Trust, founded in 2008.
 Through year-long projects - and at our annual New Years Day Fundraiser - we raise money to aid both of these organizations in their long-term commitments to helping coffee-farming families liberate themselves from their dependency on coffee for their livelihood and from the poverty that has so characterized their lives, and to help them build sustainable communities by supporting education, health care, food sovereignty and economic development.

-Bill Fishbein Skills
+Bill Fishbein education

-Frequently Asked Questions about Bill Fishbein
+Frequently asked questions about Bill Fishbein

 What company does Bill Fishbein work for?

-Bill Fishbein works for The Coffee Trust
+Bill Fishbein works for The Coffee Trust.

 What is Bill Fishbein's email address?

-What is Bill Fishbein's direct phone number?
+What is Bill Fishbein's phone number?

 What schools did Bill Fishbein attend?